drewjtaylor/formed_church/README.md

 I stumbled upon what a "favicon" is when I noticed my browser was failing to load it.
 Apparently that's what the thing up on your browswer tab is called when a site has a custom image.
 There are several "favicon" creators out there that help easily make a small image that's just the right size.

 I also accidentally changed a font to be slightly darker at one point.
 I ended up using this with the navbar links on "hover," to give a little visual feedback to what is being selected.
 This is another one of those small details I never actively thought about, but good websites frequently incorporate into their design.

+### Using SASS variables

+The "style.scss" file uses variables to set up a color palette for the rest of the pages.
+I also created custom classes to quickly apply these colors to text or backgrounds.